Background

 fraction of the Apple Developer Tools, to be able to build programs), so

-I wanted to find a "stand alone" way to install git-annex
+I wanted to find a "stand alone" way to install git-annex and have

-it work as a remote target via ssh
+it work as a remote target via ssh.

-bundle for OS X includes a bunch of git
+The pre-built git-annex bundle for OS X includes a bunch of git

 and related tools within the bundle, it seemed like it should be